gitkumi/snowflake/README.md

 Features:
 - Opinionated with the best practices.
 - Simplicity with batteries.
-- Idiomatic because every Gopher loves that word.
+- Idiomatic.
+Every Gopher loves that word.

 ## Installation